ASIR2-SGD/asir2-sgd.github.io/_tutorials/openssl-pki.md

 ---
 # Simple PKI(Public Key Infraestrucutra) with OpenSSL

+ >[!NOTE]
- >[!INFO] OpenPGP is the most widely used email encryption standard.
+ > OpenPGP is the most widely used email encryption standard.
 It is defined by the OpenPGP Working Group of the Internet Engineering Task Force (IETF) as a Proposed Standard in [RFC 9580](https://www.rfc-editor.org/rfc/rfc9580.htm)

 ![PKI Process](https://pki-tutorial.readthedocs.io/en/latest/_images/PKIProcess.png)
 1.A requestor generates a CSR and submits it to the CA.